-For a small number of students a high level of differentiated support or intensive teaching is required to enable them to meet the behavioural expectations.
+For a small number of students, a high level of differentiated support or intensive teaching is required to enable them to meet the behavioural expectations.
 This may be needed throughout the school year on a continuous basis.
 The determination of the need will be made by the principal in consultation with staff and other relevant stakeholders.
 On occasion the behaviour of a student may be so serious, such as causing harm to other students or to staff, that the principal may determine that an out of school suspension or exclusion is necessary as a consequence for the student's behaviour.
-Usually this course of action is only taken when the behaviour is either so serious as to warrant immediate removal of the student for the safety of others, and no other alternative discipline strategy is considered sufficient to deal with the problem behaviour.
+Usually this course of action is only taken when the behaviour is either so serious as to warrant immediate removal of the student for the safety of others, an no other alternative discipline strategy is considered sufficient to deal with the problem behaviour.

-Below is an outline of the broad range of examples of support provided by the school, and in many cases in partnership with families (Tier 2 and Tier 3), to respond to the ongoing behavioural concerns of any student.
-These differentiated responses to problem behaviour cascade from a least intrusive (Tier 1) to most intrusive (Tier 3) manner with increasing intensity of support and consequences to address behaviour that endangers others or causes major, ongoing interference with classroom learning or school operations.
+Below is an outline of the broad range of examples of support provided by the school, and in many cases in partnership with families (Focused and Intensive), to respond to the ongoing behavioural concerns of any student.
+These differentiated responses to problem behaviourcascade from a least intrusive (Differentiated) to most intrusive (Intensive) manner with increasing intensity of support and consequences to address behaviour that endangers others or causes major, ongoing interference with classroom learning or school operations.